Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

   - staking period resets (possibly to a new value) and the new commission is applied (if changed)

 ### `delegate_nft(caller, item, target)`
-_TODO: There has been discussions about limiting delegator nft / validator_
 _TODO: slippage_

 Preconditions: